mongodb/specifications/source/transactions/transactions.md

 1. The transaction is aborted.
 The session MUST be unpinned regardless of whether or the `abortTransaction` command succeeds or fails, or was executed at all.
 If the operation fails with a retryable error, the session MUST be unpinned before performing server selection for the retry.
-2. Any operation in the transcation, including `commitTransaction` fails with a TransientTransactionError.
+2. Any operation in the transaction, including `commitTransaction` fails with a TransientTransactionError.
 Transient errors indicate that the transaction in question has already been aborted or that the pinnned mongos is down/unavailable.
 Unpinning the session ensures that a subsequent `abortTransaction` (or `commitTransaction`) does not block waiting on a server that is unreachable.